-- On the day of the oral thesis examination, print the final cover page on acid-free paper to take to the defense, in order to obtain the signatures of the committee members upon completion of the defense.
+- On the day of the oral thesis examination, print the final cover page (an example is here) to take to the defense, in order to obtain the signatures of the committee members upon completion of the defense.
 A digital copy must also be submitted to the Charles Center here.

-- No later than the last day of the exam period, one final corrected copies of the thesis, on acidfree paper and conforming to all specifications for the Honors thesis, must be submitted.
-One copy should be delivered to the Department of History office.
+- No later than the last day of the exam period, one final corrected copies of the thesis, must be emailed to Daneene Kelley [[dmkelley]].
 Candidates must also complete Swem Library’s online submission form.